 How to Use a Miter Saw for Bevel Cuts

-There are many reasons to make bevel cuts.
+There are many reasons you might want to make a bevel cut with a miter saw.
 Whether it’s for a compound miter consisting of two different angles, or for back cutting a piece of trim for a tighter fit, here’s how to make a bevel cut with a miter saw.

 Locate the bevel adjustment knob in the back of the saw and loosen it.
 Many compound miter saws also have a pin that locks them from beveling in both directions, so if the saw isn’t tilting in the desired direction, pull this pin out as well.